 Click “OK” to continue or “CANCEL” to stay on the Emprise Bank website.

 At some point we all need to do some estate planning.
 Ask anyone who has been an Executor or Trustee for a deceased loved one how the experience was and don’t be surprised if you hear that it wasn’t pleasant.
 If more than one family member is involved, the odds are especially high that ill will and hard feelings will result from the administration of the estate or trust.
 Add in a family business to the mix and the odds of experiencing disharmony among family members increases even more.
-I strongly believe that preserving family harmony is one of the most overlooked aspects of estate planning today, and it usually comes down to who is appointed to serve as the fiduciary.
+Preserving family harmony is one of the most overlooked aspects of estate planning today, and it usually comes down to who is appointed to serve as the fiduciary.

 A: When a person dies owning assets in his individual name, his estate generally must be probated in order to transfer ownership to beneficiaries.
 If the deceased individual had a Last Will and Testament, it is admitted to probate by the court and a fiduciary called an “Executor” is appointed to follow through with the directions set forth in the Will.
 If someone dies without a Last Will and Testament, the court appoints a fiduciary called an “Administrator” to handle the estate.
 In the case of a trust, there is a fiduciary called a “Trustee” to follow the directions of the trust.
 Very commonly, people name other family members such as children, parents or siblings to be their fiduciary in estate planning documents, often without asking them in advance.